-The walk from the Hilton to the Sorrento train station was a quick 10 minutes and 30 minutes later we were stepping off the train near the entrance to the ruins of Pompeii.
+The walk from the Hilton to the Sorrento train station is a quick 10 minutes.
+30 minutes later we step off the train near the entrance to the ruins of Pompeii.

-Last night in Sorrento
+Last night in the Amalfi Coast

 Next stop, the mountainous microstate of San Marino!